fluid-cloudnative/fluid/README.md

 ## Open Source License

 Fluid is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.
+It is vendor-neutral.

 ## Code of Conduct